 I use rolled oats for my overnight oatmeal recipes.
 These are also called old fashion oats.
 You can find them in the oatmeal section and/or in the bulk section of any grocery store.

-Some bloggers have made overnight oatmeal with slightly cooked steel cut oats but in my opinion that takes the easy out of it.
-So, I’d say if you’re looking for a quick throw together overnight oatmeal recipe then stick with rolled oats.
+Some bloggers have made overnight oatmeal with slightly cooked steel-cut oats but in my opinion, that takes the easy out of it.
+So, I’d say if you’re looking for a quick throw together overnight oatmeal recipe, then stick with rolled oats.

 Do you eat overnight oats hot or cold?

 They get prepped at night so you eat them in the morning without any additional work.
 The oats process in the liquid so you don’t need to cook them.
 Some people let the oats sit on the counter for ½ hour or so to take the chill off but I eat them straight from the refrigerator.

 Are overnight oats healthy?

 Yes!
 Of course, it depends on the ingredients used but generally speaking overnight oatmeal is healthy.
 They are filled with whole grains and fiber.
-If you add chia seeds then there’s omega fatty acids and protein.
+If you add chia seeds, then there’s omega fatty acids and protein.
 Fruit adds fiber and lots of vitamins.

 Also, overnight oats are portion-controlled.
 I make each serving in its own mason jar so I know the nutritional information for each one.
-This is super helpful when trying to keep calories under control.
+This is super helpful when trying to keep calories under control!

 What type of liquid do you use?

-My preferred liquid is coconut milk.
-I’m referring to the coconut milk found in the dairy section not the canned coconut milk.
+My preferred liquid is unsweetened coconut milk.
+I’m referring to the coconut milk found in the dairy section, not the canned coconut milk.
 This is my favorite but any liquid will do.

 Can I use yogurt?

 I adjust the liquid, as needed, depending on the liquid I use and other ingredients.
-After all the ingredients are mixed together the oats should be covered in liquid.
+After all the ingredients are mixed together, the oats should be covered in liquid.
 I have a picture below illustrating this.

-Do you mix overnight oats?
+Do you mix the oats together?